Skip to main contentSkip to footer

 Share this:

-This weekend, Selena Gomez casually dropped into conversation that she's had Botox.
-The 31-year-old didn't think it was a big deal to share her treatment of choice, but the headlines surrounding it said she "confessed" and "admitted" to having the procedure – as if it's something she has been hiding or is ashamed of.
+This isn't the first time Selena has been open about the fact she has Botox injections.
+In December 2023, the star casually dropped into conversation that she's had Botox.
+At the time, Selena clearly didn't think it was a big deal to share her treatment of choice, but the headlines surrounding it said she "confessed" and "admitted" to having the procedure – as if it's something she has been hiding or is ashamed of.

-In reality, Selena only "admitted" to having Botox after a follower (I won't call them a fan) savagely commented telling the star to, "Remove her cheek filler," causing Taylor Swift's bestie to reply: "Hahahaha I’ve had Botox bb girl."
+In reality, Selena only "admitted" to having Botox at the time after a follower (I won't call them a fan) savagely commented telling the star to, "Remove her cheek filler," causing Taylor Swift's bestie to reply: "Hahahaha I've had Botox bb girl."

 Selena clearly isn't ashamed of her youth-preserving treatment, and why should she be?
 In fact, her open, casual response made me appreciate her all the more.